 Overall Structure of Economics I and II and Quantitative methods papers

-The Department of Economics is responsible for three papers in the Scholarship examination: Economics I, Economics II, and Quantitative Methods.
-The main focus of the questions on these papers will be on the subject-areas covered in economics modules in Michaelmas term in the SF year, with Economics I relating to module EC2010, Economics II relating to module EC2020 and Quantitative methods relating to module EC2040.
+The Department of Economics is responsible for three papers in the Scholarship examination: Economics I, Economics II, and Quantitative methods.
+The main focus of the questions on these papers will be on the subject-areas covered in economics modules in Michaelmas term in the SF year, with Economics I relating to module EC2110 Intermediate Economics A, Economics II relating to module EC2120 The Economy of Ireland A and Quantitative methods relating to module EC2140 Mathematical and Statistical Methods A.

-The questions on all three papers will range more widely than the confines of the SF Michaelmas term lectures, i.e. they will not be as closely related to the lecture courses as would be expected of those on an annual examination paper.
-In Economics I, for example, questions may draw on material from EC1010 (or equivalent), both microeconomics and macroeconomics, as well as from EC2010 (Michaelmas term).
-In Quantitative Methods questions may draw on material from EC1030, both mathematics and statistics, as well as from EC2040 (Michaelmas term).
-Good answers on any of the papers might draw on all the economics (or mathematics and statistics in the case of the Quantitative Methods paper) that the examinee has been exposed to since entering College.
+The questions on all three papers will range more widely than the confines of the SF Michaelmas Term lectures, i.e. they will not be as closely related to the lecture courses as would be expected of those on an annual examination paper.
+In Economics I, for example, questions may draw on material from EC1010 Introduction to Economics (or equivalent), both microeconomics and macroeconomics, as well as from EC2110 (Michaelmas Term).
+In Quantitative methods questions may draw on material from EC1030, both mathematics and statistics, as well as from EC2140 (Michaelmas Term).
+Good answers on any of the papers might draw on all the economics (or mathematics and statistics in the case of the Quantitative methods paper) that the examinee has been exposed to since entering College.

 Students are encouraged to go beyond the confines of the reading lists: your preparation might for example include material drawn from The Economist; VoxEU at http://www.voxeu.org/ ; ESRI reports, such as the Quarterly Economic Commentary, at www.esri.ie.
 This list is not exhaustive.
 For a very efficient way to see what is happening on the 'respectable blogs', see http://economistsview.typepad.com/